 Many other adits line the banks of the river around the area.
 All of which are grilled and most backed up with sediment.

 It's a shame this site has been left to rot after the initial investment to start clearing it, several areas such as a turbine house on the riverbank have gone past the point of saving.
-What could have been an asset to tourism for Salford Council is instead left as a monument to bureaucratic shortsightedness.
+What could have been an asset to tourism is instead left to clog up and degrade.